 Forty is the old age of youth, fifty is the youth of old age ~ Hosea Ballou

-Senior retirement living – now you’re senior, now you’re retired, now it’s time for living.
+Senior retirement living – now that you're senior, now you're retired, now it's time for living.

 The children have flown the coop, their rooms are deserted (and tidy!), there are areas that are now seldom, if ever, used ... but still have to be cleaned and heated.

-What used to be sparkling new … is now looking a bit jaded.
-There are endless things to repair and a deserted garden to maintain … it’s now time for a change.
+Time has moved on and what used to be sparkling new ... is now looking a bit worn and jaded.
+There are endless things to repair and a deserted garden to maintain.

-As we approach retirement our priorities morph from “status” living to practical living.
-Flashy cars and large houses being replaced by more practical and pressing concerns like health care and security.
+As we approach retirement our priorities slowly transform from "status" living to practical living.
+Gone is the need for expensive flashy cars and large houses with these being replaced by more practical and pressing concerns like health care and security.

-You start thinking that your ideal home may be a small 2 or 3 bedroom house or apartment … and lots of motels or hotels nearby for the annual children’s and grand-children’s visit!
+You start thinking that as part of breaking down that your ideal home may be a small 2 or 3 bedroom house or apartment.
+In an area where there are lots of motels or hotels nearby for the annual children's and grand-children's visit!